-The concrete setting is defined by ASTM C125 as “the process, due to chemical reactions, occurring after the addition of mixing water, that results in a gradual development of rigidity of a cementitious mixture.”
-In other words, the concrete setting is the process that a concrete mixture goes through from being a liquid mixture to gaining certain stiffness.
+The setting is defined by ASTM C125 as “the process, due to chemical reactions, occurring after the addition of mixing water, that results in a gradual development of rigidity of a cementitious mixture.”
+In other words, it is the process a concrete mixture goes through, from being a liquid mixture to gaining certain stiffness.

 There are two crucial moments in the concrete setting process:

 The setting time might not seem important, but this can be very useful for many purposes.
-The initial setting time tells you how much time you have from when you mix water with cement until this will start solidifying.
-Knowing this helps you to plan when the concrete should be mixed and how much time you have available for transporting and placing the concrete.
-The final setting time indicates when the concrete has turned solid and is starting to gain strength.
+The initial setting time tells you how much time you have from when you mix water with cement until this starts solidifying.
+Knowing this helps you plan when to mix the concrete and how much time you have available for transporting and placing the concrete.
+The final setting time indicates when the concrete has turned solid and starts to gain strength.
 After the final setting time, it is not recommended to do consolidating activities as these will disturb the concrete’s strength development.

 The same applies to the final setting time, where you want it to be long enough to be able to finish the concrete, but not so long that the concrete takes forever to harden, as this prolongs the project schedule.